artatechsoft/InkbookSDK/README.md

 | Reverse notation Background | #000000 |
 |  Reverse notation Text      | #ffffff |
 ### Images
 Because of nature of E Ink screen sometimes scaled images might appear more blurry than the same images used as tablet/smartphone UI elements.
-It is highly recommended to perform visual verification of all image UI elements and icons prior to application release.
+It is highly recommended to perform visual verification of all non-SVG  UI elements and icons prior to application release.
 If some of graphic are blurry, we recommend to prepare them in exact required resolution in order to avoid software scaling down or scaling up.
 Current screen parameters are:

 | Model             | Resolution  | Pixel Density |
 |-------------------|-------------|---------------|